What Can I Do If My Ex Is Not Paying/Refuses To Pay Child Support?

 If you were never married to your ex with whom you have a child, you must initiate a court case seeking child support.
 Likewise, if a never-married parent applies for public assistance, the court will require the ex to pay child support if the ex is not already paying.

-Is Your Ex Refusing to Pay Child Support?
+What Can I Do If My Ex Stopped Paying Child Support?
 Contact Sean Smallwood, P.A.
 Today

 If your ex is refusing to pay child support, leaving you alone with the financial responsibility for supporting your children, you may need the services of a divorce lawyer to help you collect the child support payments owed to you.